Kristen Paton

 Kristen Storm Paton (born 21 December 1996) is a South African field hockey player who plays as midfielder for the South African national team.

 Career

 Under–18

 Paton made her debut for the South Africa U–18 in 2014 at the Youth Olympic Games in Nanjing.

 Under–21

 Paton made her debut for the South Africa U–21 in 2016 at the Junior Africa cup for Nations in Windhoek.

 National team

 She was in the South Africa team at the 2018 Women's Hockey World Cup.

+She retired (2026) from international field hockey career.